rargo/vim-tab/README.md

 I have try tmux, but find out it doesn't meet my requirement,such as share clipboard easily, search easily.
 So I written this plugin for maintain each tab different working directory.

-**vim-tab** maintains different working directory in each tab page, automatic switch working directory when switch tab,and can also do custom actions,like auto reload tags in the new working directory, and some other plugin would also benefit from this plugin or commands,like Command-T, grep, working in a sub directory is so mush faster and easier.
+**vim-tab** maintains different working directory in each tab page, automatic switch working directory when switch tab,and can also do custom actions when switch tab,like auto reload tags in the new working directory.
+Some other plugin or vim commands would also benefit from this plugin,like Command-T, grep, working in a sub directory is so mush faster and easier.

 ### Demo
 ![](assets/vim-tab.gif)

 ### .vimrc setting
-	"set follow option  in your vimrc,Press 't' in NERDTree directory node will open the directory in a new tab, "and will also sets vim working directory to the directory node let g:NERDTreeChDirMode=2
+	"set follow option  in your vimrc,Press 't' in NERDTree directory node will open the directory in a new tab, "and will also sets VIM working directory to that directory node let g:NERDTreeChDirMode=2

-	"reload GTAGS, ctags demo code.
+	"below is reload GTAGS, ctags demo code. function!
-	function!
 TabReloadCGtag()
 		"reload GTAGS in current directory
 		cs kill 0